 The SD indicator (item B in Figure 37) shows that there is a problem with the Gateway memory card.
+This is described in the next section.

 (B) Gateway Memory Card Issues

 - i) No memory card

 - ii) Memory card not fully engaged

 - iii) Memory card not formatted as FAT32